nathiedeheyl/pp5_mildew-detection/README.md

 ## Deployment

-### Heroku
+### Render

-- The App live link is: `https://YOUR_APP_NAME.herokuapp.com/`
+- The App live link is: `https://cherryleaf-mildew-detector.onrender.com`
-- Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+- Set the runtime.txt Python version to a currently supported version.
-- The project was deployed to Heroku using the following steps.
+- The project was deployed to Render using the following steps:

-1. Log in to Heroku and create an App
+1. Create a Render account and log in to the dashboard.
-2. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click the button Open App on the top of the page to access your App.
-6. If the slug size is too large, then add large files not required for the app to the .slugignore file.
+2. Click on the "New +" button and select "Web Service".
+3. Connect GitHub repository by selecting it from the list or connect GitHub account.
+4. Configure the service:
+  a - Name: Choose a name for the application b - Environment: Select "Python" c - Region: Choose the closest region d - Branch: Select the branch to deploy e - Build Command: pip install -r requirements.txt f - Start Command: streamlit run app.py
+5. Click "Create Web Service" to initiate the deployment.
+6. Render then automatically builds and deploys the application.
+Once complete, the application can be accessed via the URL provided in the admin panel.

 ## Main Data Analysis and Machine Learning Libraries